ndsev/zswag/README.md

 of OpenAPI.
 The difference in compliance is mostly due to limited development scopes.
 If you are missing a particular OpenAPI feature for a particular component, feel free to create an issue!

+**Note:** For all options that are not supported by `zswag.gen`, you will need to manually edit the OpenAPI YAML.

 ### HTTP method